wahid-racheh/angular-ngrx-storybook-starter-kit/README.md

 There are some `tasks` available in `package.json`.

 - **start** - Run the application in development server
+- **start:ie** - Run the application in development server with internet explorer support
 - **build** - Build the app in production mode
 - **test** - Run test
 - **test:debug** - Run test with debug mode